Biography of Jane Birkin

 Last Years of Life and Death

-The talented, charismatic, and enchanting woman of an era remained active until her death.
-She engaged in charity work with the British organization Amnesty International, helped AIDS patients and refugees, worked on memoirs, made films, and toured with concerts.
+This talented, charismatic, and enchanting icon remained active right up until her death.
+She did charity work with Amnesty International, helped AIDS patients and refugees, worked on her memoirs, made films, and toured with concerts.